Saliha Şahin

 Saliha Şahin (born 5 November 1998) is a Turkish professional volleyball player.
-She is tall at 68 kg and plays in the Outside Hitter position.
-After four years with Eczacıbaşı Dynavit and a single season in Poland with KPS Chemik Police, she has come back in Istanbul playing for Beşiktaş.
+She is tall at 68 kg and plays in the Outside Hitter position of Fenerbahçe.
 She is a member of the Turkey women's national volleyball team.

 Club career

 Saliha Şahin is tall at 68 kg, and plays in the Outside Hitter position.
 She started her sport career in the academy of Karayolları SK in her hometown Ankara in 2015.
 In 2018, she transferred to the Istanbul-based Eczacıbaşı Dynavit, formerly Eczacıbaşı Vitra.
 She was loaned out to her former club for the 2018–19 season.
 In 2019, she won the Spor Toto Champions Cup with Eczacıbaşı Dynavit.
 She took part at the 2019 FIVB Club World Championship in Shaoxing, China, where she won the silver medal.
 In the 2019–20 season, she was laoned out to Sarıyer Bld.
 SK.
 She experienced her club's champion title at the 2020–21 AXA Sigorta Champions Cup.
 She won also the 2021–22 Women's CEV Cup.
 She won the bronze medal at the 2022 FIVB Volleyball Women's Club World Championship in Antalya, Turkey.

 On 22 May 2023, she announced that she left Eczacıbaşı Dynavit, where she played for four years.
 She was loaned out to the Polish club KPS Chemik Police to play in the 2023–24 season Tauron Liga.

 For the 2024-2025 season she played for Beşiktaş.

-On June 2nd, Ankara based club, Zeren Spor Kulübü announced the signing of Şahin for the 2025-2026 season.
+On June 2nd, Ankara based club, Zeren S.K announced the signing of Şahin for the 2025-2026 season.

+Saliha is set to return to Istanbul to play for Fenerbahçe for the 2026/2027 season.